roundcube/roundcubemail-helpdocs/en_US/mail/mailview.rst

 There are some special folders which are used by the system to store sent (*Sent*) or deleted (*Trash*) messages and where not-yet-sent message drafts (*Drafts*) are saved.
 These system folders are indicated with special icons.

+The number of unread messages in each folder is displayed at the right border of the folders list.

 Click a folder in the list to show the contained messages in the messages list on the right.
 The currently selected folder is highlighted in the list.